glennga/glennga.github.io/projects/star-tracker.md

 3. Draw vectors to two of known stars in image, and inertial vectors to the same two stars in catalog.
 4. Generate quaternion attitude with TRIAD.

+I learned a lot about what I wanted to do after college from this project.
+Prior to this, I found enjoyment is just typing code into a text editor and watching it run.
+During this project, I had to learn so much of the math and formal algorithms behind a seemingly magic piece of machinery.
+As much as I banged my head against the wall trying to understand these concepts, I later realized that I love this type of work.
+It was here I decided that I want to go into math/computer science research.A

 I have a LinkedIn SlideShare presentation [here](http://www.slideshare.net/GlennGalvizo/hsfl-star-tracker-presentation).

 Some of this project is proprietary, you can contact me directly for more information regarding the process described above.